planet-nine-app/secp256k1-libraries/README.md

 };
 ```

-Here we take a hash of the message, then sign it with our private key and return the hexadecimal representation of the result.
+Here we take a hash of the message (the signed data must be 32 bytes), then sign it with our private key and return the hexadecimal representation of the result.
 Not all languages have a suitable sha3 implementation, so the Planet Nine platform also accepts sha256 hashed messages.
 Check the individual language implementations for which hashing algorithm they use.

 ### Storing Keys